A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Numerical experiment

 \subsection{Performance for updating $\mathcal{H}_k$}

-Table \ref{table1} contains the average results of 10 runs for different dimensions for solving the oriented bounding box problem.
-We select $K=1000$, $d=3,4,5,6,8,10$, and matrix $E \in \mathbb{R}^{d\times K}$ is set to $0.75\times U$, where the entries of the matrix $U \in \mathbb{R}^{d\times K}$ are extracted from a uniform distribution.
-The initial point is generated by applying the Matlab function {\bf{orth}} to a matrix, where the matrix is obtained by the function {\bf{randn}} in MATLAB.
+Table~\ref{table1} contains an average result of 10 runs using different dimensions for solving the oriented bounding box problem.
+The parameter $K$ is set to be 1000 and multiple values of $d$ are used, i.e., $d=3,4,5,6,8,10$.
 RQNBM-NO denotes Algorithm \ref{Algo:RQNBM} with the updates of $\mathcal{H}_k$ being skipped.
-The stopping criterion parameter $\varepsilon$ is set to be $10^{-5}$.
-We say that two algorithms find the same minimum if $\| x_* - \tilde{x}_*\| \leq 10^{-3}$, where $x_*$ and $\tilde{x}_*$ are outputs from the two algorithms.
-Since the bounding box problem may have multiple local minimizers, we only consider tests where both algorithms find the same local minimizer in order to have fair comparisons.
+We say that all algorithms find the same minimum if the local minimizers returned by any two algorithms satisfy $\| \hat{x}_* - \tilde{x}_*\| \leq 10^{-3}$, where $\hat{x}_*$ and $\tilde{x}_*$ are outputs from the two algorithms.
+Note that the bounding box problem may have multiple local minimizers.
+For a fair comparison, an average of 10 runs is taken where all the algorithms converge to the same minimizer\footnote{If the algorithms converge to different minimizers, then the convergence speeds of those algorithms may differ due to the various landscapes of the cost function around the different minimizers, not due to the differences between the algorithms.}.

-Obviously, the indicators in Table \ref{table1} show that the RQNBM that leverages the (\ref{SR1update}) and (\ref{BFGSupdate}) update strategies has advantages over the RQNBM-NO that does not use this information in the sense that RQNBM uses smaller number of iterations and computational time to find the same solution when compared to RQNBM-NO. This is to be expected because $\mathcal{H}_k$ in RQNBM-NO is the identity operator for all $k$. {labelfont={bf},name={Table},labelsep=space}
+Table \ref{table1} shows that the RQNBM and M-RQNBM with appropriate memory size $m_l$ outperform RQNBM-NO in the sense of the number of function evaluations and the computational time.
+This coincides with the intuition that quasi-Newton update improves performance.
+Moreover, the computational time and the number of function evaluations decrease as $m_l$ increases in M-RQNBM.
+This implies that a larger memory size in M-RQNBM gives a better quasi-Newton update operator and reduces the function evaluations.
+However, a larger memory size increases the computational cost when computing $d_k$.
+For the bounding box problems, the dominant computation is on the function evaluation.
+It follows that the total computational time decreases as $m_l$ increases.
+Such behaviors may not occur for other problems.

+Though the computational time of solving quadratic programming in RQNBM and RQNBM-NO accounts for a comparatively large proportion of the total time in this section, this is not typical.
+Note that the proposed methods solve $3$-dimensional quadratic programming problems in null steps, which is independent of the dimension of the domain manifold.
+Therefore, as the dimension of the manifold increases, the proportion of the computational time for quadratic programming is expected to decrease in general, as shown in Section~\ref{subsec6.3} where large-scale problems are tested.